Birthstone Jewellery for Mother's Day

 Many countries, including the USA, celebrate Mother’s Day on the second Sunday in May.

 In 1872 Julia Ward Howe called for women to support disarmament and a celebration of a Mother’s Day for Peace on the 2nd of June every year but was unsuccessful getting such a day passed.

-The concept for the modern-day Mother’s Day in the US first came into being in 1876.
+The concept for modern-day Mother’s Day in the US first came into being in 1876.
 Anna Jarvis attended a church reading by her mother, Ann, at St. Andrews Church, Grafton, West Virginia.

 She found the reading so interesting that in 1909, three years after her mother had passed away, Jarvis held a memorial service for her mother and all mothers at St. Andrews Church, where today the International Mother’s Day Shrine can be found.